 One thing lacking in the area near the Trevi Fountain is a lot of green space.
 There are a few private gardens you can visit on occasion, but public parks are harder to come by.
-Here are the parks and gardens in the Trevi Fountain Neighborhood.
+But there are a few.
+Here are the parks and gardens in the Trevi Fountain neighborhood.

 This little park just across the street from the Quirinal Palace has an equestrian statue of Carlo Alberto, King of Sardinia and father of Victor Emmanuel II, the first king of a unified Italy.